userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - "-DKF5DocTools_FOUND=OFF"
 ```

 `source` tells Snapcraft where to find the source code for this part.
-Whilst we're linking to a tarball file hosted on a public website, Snapcraft is also able to use source code from a version control system or a local directory.
+Whilst we're linking to a tarball file hosted on a public website, Snapcraft can also use source code from a version control system or a local directory.

 > ⓘ We're specifically using version 23.08.5 of KCalc released in February 2024 for this how-to.
 At the time of writing, this is the latest version that supports Qt 5.